jboydt/thepanel/docs/fall-2021/panelists.md

 **Jeremy Thomas** (Speaker)
 https://www.linkedin.com/in/jeremy-thomas-55b27a119/

-Started at Butte College, transferred to Chico State, Nearly completed a Math degree.
+Started at Butte College, transferred to Chico State, completed a Math degree.
 Ended up delaying graduation to pick up some programming classes.
 Graduated with a Math Degree but went to Amazon as an SDE.
 Now works at Palo Alto Networks.

 ---